jcbritton/python-challenge/README.md

-This homework assignment was completed with the help of ([Perplexity AI](https://www.perplexity.ai/search/given-the-following-code-snipp-_sWxdKtnQPmahUHE3QAmgw)).
+PyBank: This homework assignment was completed with the help of ([Perplexity AI](https://www.perplexity.ai/search/given-the-following-code-snipp-_sWxdKtnQPmahUHE3QAmgw)).
+The PyPoll homework assignment followed this same logic with the exception of the version using the lambda expression.
+Although we had not covered lambda expressions yet in the course, I was familiar with them and thought it might be a good place to use the functionality of lambda expressions.
+I asked Perplexity AI to help with an example of the solution using the lambda expression which is present in the lambda solution provided.

 # Index + 1 solution
 > Given the following code snippet, why is the output for date_greatest_increase one month off?
 It should say:
 ```